tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"product_type":"Computing and Network",
 		"fun_description":"In North China, East China, South China and Hong Kong, Monthly Package prices are reduced by 26% at most; Pay By Configuration pricing is cut down by 54% at most; \n", "id":31,
-		"fun_introduce":"JD Cloud’s Virtual Machines, Cloud Disk Service and Elastic IP cut down price to bring maximum profits to our users.", "product_name":"Virtual Machines",
+		"fun_introduce":"JD Cloud’s Virtual Machines, Cloud Disk Service and Elastic IP cut down the price to bring maximum profits to our users。", "product_name":"Virtual Machines",
 		"fun_name":"The Virtual Machines cut down the prices permanently with 54% drop" },
 	{
 		"product_type":"Computing and Network",
-		"fun_description":"CentOS 6.6 64-bit images is supported in North China, South China, East China and Hong Kong region to enrich the type of operating system.", "id":32,
+		"fun_description":"CentOS 6.6 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system type.", "id":32,
 		"fun_introduce":"CentOS 6.6 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "product_name":"Virtual Machines",